isabella232/journeys.en/help/using/reporting/reporting.md

 * **[!UICONTROL Click]**: Number of times a content was clicked in a delivery.
 * **[!UICONTROL Unsubscribe rate]**: Percentage of unsubscriptions by recipient compared to the delivered messages.
 * **[!UICONTROL Unsubscribed]**: Total number of unsubscriptions by recipient compared to the delivered messages.

-## Creating your custom reports {#custom-reports}

-You can also create custom reports, which are directly created via the **Create a new project** button on the Reporting page.
-You, then, only need to add panels and drag and drop components or visualizations to your freeform environment.
-For more information on the reporting interface, refer to the [Adobe Campaign Standard](https://helpx.adobe.com/campaign/standard/reporting/using/reporting-interface.html) documentation.